 - MIT does not learn who took a survey.

 Disease Prevention Maps

-Facebook Disease Prevention Maps are designed to help public health organizations close gaps in understanding where people live, how people are moving, and the state of their cellular connectivity, in order to improve the effectiveness of health campaigns and epidemic response.
+Facebook Disease Prevention Maps are designed to help public health organizations close gaps in understanding how people are moving or the state of their cellular connectivity in order to improve the effectiveness of health campaigns and epidemic response.
 These maps were launched in May 2019 and have been used for other health crises including the cholera outbreak in Mozambique.

-There are four map types that sit under Disease Prevention Maps that can provide insights during public health crises:
+There are four map types under Disease Prevention Maps:

 - Movement Maps: Aggregated information showing movement between two points from people using Facebook on their mobile phones

-- Network Coverage Maps: Aggregated information show where people on Facebook have cellular connectivity
+- Network Coverage Maps: Network Coverage Maps: Aggregated information show where people on Facebook have cellular connectivity

 - All information is aggregated and privacy preserving measures are applied.
 The highest resolution are tiles that are six American football fields on a side.
 This allows nonprofits and researchers to analyze patterns at scale while preventing re-identification.